GuangxingHan/Meta-Faster-R-CNN/README.md

 Our codebase is built upon [detectron2](https://github.com/facebookresearch/detectron2).
 You only need to install [detectron2](https://github.com/facebookresearch/detectron2/blob/main/INSTALL.md) following their instructions.

+Please note that we used detectron 0.2.1 in this project.
+Higher versions of detectron might report errors.

 ## Data Preparation

 - We evaluate our model on two FSOD benchmarks PASCAL VOC and MSCOCO following the previous work [TFA](https://github.com/ucbdrive/few-shot-object-detection).